Personal Finance

 Payday Loans

-These short-term loans should be avoided.
-The fees charged on payday loans be over 400% annual percentage rate (APR) and must be repaid by your next paycheck.
+Avoid these short-term loans.
+Payday loan fees can exceed 400% annual percentage rate (APR) and require repayment by your next paycheck.

 What is your Loan Principal?